Canon 1Ds Mark III vs T1i

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the T1i have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the T1i have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the T1i was followed by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and T1i can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon T1i Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon T1i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.